 7. Try a Tonic

-Combine your ginger with other nausea-relieving ingredients to get the most significant effects.
-Tonics allow you to get rid of nausea as fast as possible using safe and natural ingredients.
+Combine your ginger with other nausea-relieving ingredients to get the most significant health effects.
+Tonics are a trusted source of ginger that allow you to get rid of nausea as fast as possible using safe and natural ingredients.

-Hana Tonic combines ginger in its most effective form to get you feeling normal again.
+Hana Tonic combines ginger in its most effective form to get you feeling normal and nausea free again.
 Its ingredients include ginger, pineapple, lemon, and cayenne pepper to deliver nausea relief in one potent shot!

-Get the most out of your ginger and get relief fast by trying these tips today!
+Get the most out of your ginger and get nausea relief fast by trying these tips today!